-Jordan Reid, founder and host of lifestyle site ‘Ramshackle Glam’, was recently forced to claw back her own website after it had been hijacked and put up for auction online.
+Jordan Reid, founder and host of lifestyle site ‘Ramshackle Glam’, was forced to claw back her own website after it was hijacked and put up for auction online.

 This raises significant points about the need to safeguard your privacy to protect your online reputation.
-Whether you are an individual or a company, your own website is a lynch pin of any effective online reputation management strategy.
-It is your direct voice and more to the point, it is often your strongest link on the Google rankings for your search term.
+Whether you are an individual or a company, your own website is the lynchpin of any effective online reputation management strategy.
+It is your direct voice and more to the point, it is often your strongest link in the Google rankings for your search term.

-That is because your website is framed around your search term.
+This is because your website is framed around your search term.
 Google likes natural SEO.
-The search engine only ranks content these days that is relevant to users.
-Embedding keywords into copy in a relevant way is the best way to determine what content is appropriate for a particular search term.
+The search engine only ranks content that is deemed by it to be relevant to users.
+Embedding keywords into your content in a relevant way is the best way to determine what content is appropriate for a particular search term.

 A Case of Stolen Identity